Mark A.G. Jones

 D.Phil.
 (Oxon), M.Phys.
 (Oxon), British and European Patent Attorney

-Chartered Institute of Patent Attorneys, Institute of Physics.
+Member of the European Patent Institute, the Chartered Institute of Patent Attorneys, and the Institute of Physics.

-Obtained (with Distinction) the Certificate in Intellectual Property Law from Queen Mary University of London in 2009.
-Joined HOFFMANN EITLE in 2008.
+Following his academic career, Mark joined Hoffmann Eitle in 2008.
+He obtained (with Distinction) the Certificate in Intellectual Property Law from Queen Mary University of London in 2009.
 In 2011, Mark was awarded the Ballantyne Prize by the Chartered Institute of Patent Attorneys in recognition of outstanding performance in the Infringement and Validity paper of the British Qualifying Examination.
 British Patent Attorney since 2011.
 European Patent Attorney since 2012.